firebolt-db/firebolt-cli/README.md

 ## Usage

-With firebolt cli you can manage the databases and engines, as well as run SQL quires.
+With firebolt cli you can manage the databases and engines, as well as run SQL queries.
 ```
 $ firebolt --help